Carmentis/carmentis-docs-source/docs/how-to/develop-your-application.md

 ---

 # Develop your application
-Once your application has been [created](./how-to-register-your-application.md) and [configured](./how-to-configure-your-application.md), you have to implement the back-end and the front-end of your application.
+Once your application has been [declared](./declare-your-application) you have to implement the back-end and the front-end of your application.

 ## Using Express